dk14/wolfram-mega/docs/oracles.md

 - Mockup Oracle: http://localhost:8080/oracle-endpoint/
 - Trader API: http://localhost:8080/trader-console/
 - Oracle Ad Signer would connect to `ws-port:9081` at Oracle Admin

+> Security: no ports should be open to public network in this mode.
+Use virtualization (e.g. virsh)

 ## Start advertising